Indiana RN to MSN Programs

 RN to MSN courses typically consist of advanced core nursing courses along with specialized courses that pertain to a specific nursing concentration.
 Nurses starting the program with an ADN will need to take additional bridge courses as well.
 There are usually a number of clinical hours required once the coursework has been completed.

-For example, core nursing courses as part of the RN to MSN program at Indiana University-Purdue University Indianapolis include:
+For example, core nursing courses as part of an RN to MSN program may include:

 - Leadership for Advanced Practice Nursing